Abrasive Wheels Training for Hospitality Maintenance Teams in Ireland.

 - Verifiable certificate valid for 3 years

-Abrasive Wheels Training for hotels, restaurants, and bars.
+Abrasive Wheels Training for hotel and restaurant maintenance teams.

-Our Abrasive Wheels Course is suitable for all hospitality professionals.
+Our Abrasive Wheels Course is built for the in-house and contracted teams who keep hospitality venues running safely.

 Porters